kaloprojects/KALO-ESP32-Voice-Assistant/README.md

 # Summary
-Code snippets showing how to _record I2S audio_ and store as .wav file on ESP32 with SD card, how to transcribe pre-recorded audio via _STT (SpeechToText)_ Deepgram API, how to generate audio from text via _TTS (TextToSpeech)_ API from OpenAI a/o Google TTS.
+Code snippets showing how to _record I2S audio_ and store as .wav file on ESP32 with SD card, how to transcribe pre-recorded audio via _STT (SpeechToText)_ Deepgram API, how to generate audio from text via _TTS (TextToSpeech)_ API from Google TTS or OpenAI TTS or (new) SpeechGen.IO.
 Triggering ESP32 actions via Voice.

-The repository contains the Demo main sketch  'KALO_ESP32_Voice_Assistant.ino', demonstrating different use case of my libraries 'lib_audio_recording.ino' and 'lib_audio_transcription.ino'
+The repository contains the Demo main sketch  'KALO_ESP32_Voice_Assistant.ino', demonstrating different use case of my libraries 'lib_audio_recording.ino', 'lib_audio_transcription.ino' and (new) 'lib_TTS_SpeechGen.ino'

 # Features
-Explore the demo use case examples (1-6) in main sketch, summary:
+Explore the demo use case examples in main sketch, summary:
 - Recording and playing audio are working offline, online connection needed for STT, TTS and streaming services
 - Recording Voice Audio with variable length (recording as long a button is pressed), storing as .wav file (with 44 byte header) on SD card
 - Replay your recorded audio (using Schreibfaul1 <audio.h> library)